mindulle/sonagi-garden/content/dev/frontend/performance/vanilla/preload.md

 <link rel="prefetch" href="vendors~emoji-picker.bundle.js" as="script" />
 ```

 The preloaded `EmojiPicker` could be loaded in parallel with the initial bundle.
-Unlike `prefetch`, where the browser still had a say in whether it think it’s got a good enough internet connection and bandwidth to actually prefetch the resource, a **preloaded** resource will get preloaded no matter what.
+Unlike `prefetch`, where the browser still had a say in whether it think it's got a good enough internet connection and bandwidth to actually prefetch the resource, a **preloaded** resource will get preloaded no matter what.

 <video width="100%" src="https://res.cloudinary.com/ddxwdqwkr/video/upload/f_auto/v1609056521/patterns.dev/preload.mp4" autoplay="" controls="" playsinline="" loop="" poster="https://res.cloudinary.com/ddxwdqwkr/video/upload/f_auto/v1609056521/patterns.dev/preload.jpg"><source src="https://res.cloudinary.com/ddxwdqwkr/video/upload/f_auto/v1609056521/patterns.dev/preload.mp4" type="video/mp4"></video>

 Instead of having to wait until the `EmojiPicker` gets loaded after the initial render, the resource will be available to us instantly!
-As we’re loading assets with smarter ordering, the initial loading time may increase significantly depending on your users device and internet connection.
+As we're loading assets with smarter ordering, the initial loading time may increase significantly depending on your users device and internet connection.
 Only preload the resources that have to be visible ~1 second after the initial render.

 ___